openspending/community.openspending.org/blog/_posts/2013-01-29-open-spending-in-morocco.md

 [University of Mundiapolis in Casablanca](http://mundiapolis.ma/), to present OpenSpending.
-The conference attracted a broad range of interests: civil society organisations, journalists, private companies, academics and students, the World Bank, and a senior representative of Morocco's Ministry of Finance.
+The conference attracted a broad range of interests: civil society organisations, journalists, private companies, academics and students, the World Bank, and the director general of Morocco's Ministry of Finance.
+My presentation ([notes here](http://mk.ucant.org/media/openspending-francais/)) showcased the use of OpenSpending in a variety of countries, by state, civil and commercial actors.

-The [notes](http://mk.ucant.org/media/openspending-francais/) from my presentation.

 The local press coverage from the conference reaffirmed the perception